mikedaf/Assetto-Corsa-Evo-Proton-Pterodactyl-Egg/README.md

 ## Step 3: Create the Server

 1. Create a new server in Pterodactyl using the Assetto Corsa Evo (Proton) Egg.
-2. In the **Startup** tab, fill in the required variables (Steam Username/Password, Ports).
+2. In the **Startup** tab, fill in the required variables.
+You will need to provide the Server TCP Port, Dashboard Password, Steam Username, Steam Password, and Server UDP Port[cite: 1].
-    * *Note: It is highly recommended to use a dedicated "burner" Steam account for this to protect your personal account credentials.*
+    * *Note: It is highly recommended to use a dedicated "burner" Steam account for the Steam Username and Steam Password variables rather than your personal account[cite: 1].*
+3. **Network Allocations:** When allocating network ports, only assign the Game TCP and Game UDP ports[cite: 1].
+Do NOT allocate port `8090` in Pterodactyl[cite: 1].
-3. Start the server and wait for the files to download.
+4. Start the server and wait for the files to download.

 ## Step 4: Configuration & Usage